Why I Chose To Be Certified

 The decision to become certified is a purely personal one, as is the client's decision to choose between a professional certified life coach and self-proclaimed life coach.

 I am very proud of the many hardworking hours I invested in the formal coach training I received.
 I take great pride in what my certification stands for - my qualifications, my skills, my knowledge, my professionalism and my ethics.
 It represents the fact that I successfully completed and fulfilled my coach training and internship.
 It represents the fact that I properly mastered the tools and methods necessary to bring clients their desired results.
-It represents the fact that I rightfully earned my title as a Professional Certified Life Coach.
+It represents the fact that I rightfully earned my 2 titles as both a Professional Certified Life Coach and Master Certified Coach.